servicepos/projectsearch/README.md

 **To do**

 1. Clone this repo and create a branch with your name.
-1. Initialize an angular project `ng new search` and create a component `ng g c product-search` and using the angular CLI
+1. Initialize an angular project `ng new search` and create a component `ng g c product-search` using the angular CLI
 1. When done coding.
 Make sure you fulfil the requirements and make sure the project builds `ng build`.
 1. Find a cool way to deliver the project